Göbekli Tepe: Geography and environment

-Göbekli Tepe is located in the Taş Tepeler ('Stone Hills'), in the foothills of the Taurus Mountains.
+Göbekli Tepe is near the village of Örencik in Şanliurfa Province in the Taş Tepeler ('Stone Hills'), in the foothills of the Taurus Mountains.
 It overlooks the Harran plain and the headwaters of the Balikh River, a tributary of the Euphrates.
 The site is a tell (artificial mound) on a flat limestone plateau.
 In the north, a narrow promontory connects the plateau to the neighbouring mountains.
 The ridge descends steeply into slopes and cliffs in all other directions.

-The climate of the area was warmer and wetter when Göbekli Tepe was occupied than it is today.
+The climate of the area was wetter when Göbekli Tepe was occupied than it is today.
 The site was surrounded by an open steppe grassland, with abundant wild cereals, including einkorn, wheat, and barley, and herds of grazing animals such as wild sheep, wild goat, gazelle, and equids.
 Large herds of goitered gazelle may have passed by the site in seasonal migrations.
 There is no evidence of substantial woodlands nearby; 90% of the charcoal recovered at the site was from pistachio or almond trees.

 Like most Pre-Pottery Neolithic (PPN) sites in the Urfa region, Göbekli Tepe was built at a high point on the edge of the mountains, giving it a wide view over the plain beneath and good visibility from the plain.
 This location also gave the builders good access to raw material: the soft limestone bedrock from which the complex was built and the flint to make the tools to work the limestone.
 The prehistoric village acquired drinking water through a rainwater harvesting system, consisting of carved channels that fed several cisterns carved into the bedrock under the site, which could hold at least 150 m3 of water.
 Additionally, the local water table may have been higher, activating springs closer to the site that are dormant today.

 Excavations have taken place at the southern slope of the tell, south, and west of a mulberry that marks an Islamic pilgrimage, but archaeological finds come from the entire plateau.
-The team also found many tools that remain.
-At the western escarpment, a small cave was discovered, and a small relief depicting a bovid was found.
+The team also found many tools that remain.At the western escarpment, a small cave was discovered, and a small relief depicting a bovid was found.
 It is the only relief found in this cave.